BingqiangZhou/TheNameFlewAway/README.md

 # TheNameFlewAway
-Training in the second half year of 2018
+Training in the second half-year of 2018